 One Way, Wrong Way, No Way: Delivering Message to the Boss and for the Boss

 Just as real estate is usually about location, location, and location, work is often about reputation – the employee’s and the boss’s.
 How someone manages messages to the boss or for the boss can affect how he or she is perceived.
 The portion of the program focuses on adapting messages to people with different styles and choosing words that convey messages in the most appropriate way possible.

 Accidents: Handling the Unexpected

 Accidents and mistakes happen even to the best.
 How people react to error is the measure of a true professional.
 In this portion of the workshop, participants will discuss techniques for effectively packaging bad news and offering solutions.
 They will also talk about strategies for establishing talking points and staying on message.

 Traffic Jams: Moving Paper and Getting Things Done

-Getting it all done and staying on top of email, voicemail, is a challenge in today’s busy workplace.
+Getting it all done and staying on top of email and voicemail is a challenge in today’s busy workplace.
 In this segment, participants will discuss best practices for staying on top of the work when there is too much of it and when and how to discuss an unmanageable workload with the boss.